 The Claims Service period is an initial, mandatory, 90-day period during a new gTLD's general availability.
-48 During this period, Claims Service notifications are sent to potential domain name registrants and trademark holders when domain name registrations that match a trademark string in the TMCH are attempted (notifications are sent to potential registrants) or completed (notifications are sent to trademark holders).
+During this period, Claims Service notifications are sent to potential domain name registrants and trademark holders when domain name registrations that match a trademark string in the TMCH are attempted (notifications are sent to potential registrants) or completed (notifications are sent to trademark holders).
 In its 2011 recommendation on the independent review of the TMCH, the GAC advised that the review consider the benefits of extending the notifications period.
-49 Initial questionnaire feedback that we received from trademark holders, TMCH agents, and law firms indicated an interest in questionnaire with the assistance of ICANN's Non-Commercial User Group.
+Initial questionnaire feedback that we received from trademark holders, TMCH agents, and law firms indicated an interest in the extension of the Claims Service period, but some registrars find implementing the Claims Service to be costly and oppose extending the Claims Service period.
+In addition, some non-trademark holder registrants oppose the extension of the Claims Service period due to concerns that Claims Service notifications reduce good-faith registrations of domain names that happen to match trademark strings.
+Below, we discuss the costs and benefits associated with the Claims Service.